-There have been periods of relative peace all around the world, throughout all of human history.
-We are living now in a particularly important one of these: what has been very contentiously called “the long peace.”
-There have never been more humans alive than there have been during this period, especially right now, and a substantial majority of them have never fought in a war, much less experienced one.
+We are living now in a particularly important period of relative peace and stability in the world: what has been very contentiously called “the long peace.”
+More people are alive now than ever before, and a substantial majority of them have never fought in a war, much less experienced one.

 This is the reason that data visualizations about war matter.

-At their heart, data visualizations are a synthetic form of synaesthesia, a particularly powerful, interdisciplinary form of communication.
-When executed to their full potential, they provide an experience that is immediate, informative, visceral, and, depending on the subject, deeply moving.
+When executed to their full potential, data visualizations provide an experience that is immediate, informative, visceral, and, depending on the subject, deeply moving.

-Great data visualizations immerse users in factual visual narratives that have tremendous staying power- far longer and more detailed than that any book, article, or even movie.
+Great data visualizations immerse users in factual visual narratives that have tremendous staying power- far longer and more detailed than that any book, article, or even film.
 This is because data visualizations are integrated content, something that humans instinctively respond to.
-Statistics and factual evidence are translated into a visual, intuitively-consumable structure of meaning, and this is done with the kind of symbols, design principles and strategic imagery that grabs the attention long enough for intellectual and deeper emotional engagement to take hold.
+Statistics and factual evidence are translated into visual, intuitively-consumable structures of meaning, and this is done with the kind of symbols, design principles and strategic imagery that grabs the attention long enough for intellectual and deeper emotional engagement to take hold.

 Data visualizations are effective at teaching users about almost anything, from accuracy in “true story” movies to song bird migration patterns to why infographics (a form of data visualization) are effective.
 They can also teach a distaste for war to people who have never fought in or experienced one, even when they are surrounded by romanticized historical violence and increasingly fervid nationalism.
 They have been deployed to combat this at various points in history because this is not a unique combination by any means.